 Workplace drug testing is a standard in many companies.
 However, despite its long history, it continues to remain a controversial practice.
-With varying opinions as to the appropriate balance between workplace safety and employee privacy, many business managers are left scratching their heads as they consider the pros and cons of drug testing in the workplace.
+With varying opinions on the appropriate balance between workplace safety and employee privacy, many business managers are left scratching their heads as they consider the pros and cons of drug testing in the workplace.

 While workplace drug testing offers many benefits, there are also a few potential problems you should be aware of before moving forward.
 Here’s what you need to know.